 NOAA partners with Tryon Creek Watershed Council to improve fish habitat along Tryon Creek with research and stewardship in the areas of fisheries, climate, weather, ocean and coastal habitats.

-Southwest Neighborhoods, Inc. serves several City of Portland neighborhood associations within the Tryon Creek watershed; Arnold Creek, Collins View, Markham, Marshall Park, Multnomah and West Portland Park.
+The Office of Community and Civic Life provides support to community groups within the Tryon Creek watershed neighborhoods of Arnold Creek, Collins View, Markham, Marshall Park, Multnomah and West Portland Park.

-WWRC assists landowners within the Tryon Creek watershed in managing stormwater by offering Stormwater Stars demomstrations, a Tool Loan program, Native Plant Swap website and seeking grant funding for restoration projects.
+WWRC assists neighbors within the Tryon Creek watershed in managing stormwater by offering Stormwater Stars demomstrations, a Tool Loan program, a Native Plant Swap website and assistance in seeking funding for restoration projects.